UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN.md

    - **Local network gateway**- Select the local network gateway you created earlier.

    - **Shared Key** - A mixture of letters and numbers, used to establish encryption for the connection.
-You must use the same shared key in both the virtual network and local network gateways..
+You must use the same shared key in both the virtual network and local network gateways.
 If your gateway device doesn't provide one, you can make one up here and provide it to your device.

    - **Subscription** - This is your UKCloud for Microsoft Azure subscription.